danielfaulknor/Pager/README.md

 To use:

--Put the files in your webroot and make sure PHP has short open OFF -Get a Plivo account, and buy a number (US is fine, they're cheaper) -Create config.sh from the template and update config.php with the numbers you want to send and the URL to the folder -Run ./sendpage.sh [string] where string is one of the options you have defined -Done
+- Put the files in your webroot and make sure PHP has short open OFF
+- Get a Plivo account, and buy a number (US is fine, they're cheaper)
+- Create config.sh from the template and update config.php with the numbers you want to send and the URL to the folder
+- Run ./sendpage.sh [string] where string is one of the options you have defined
+- Done

 As ugly as their website is, http://www.fasttalk.co.nz/ is the place to go for these MiniCall pagers.